No. 1 Naomi Osaka finally starts her French Open on Day 3

 “It’s going to be exciting for me,” said Azarenka, who eliminated 2017 French Open winner Jelena Ostapenko 6-4, 7-6 (4).
 “I love to challenge myself against the best players.”

-Osaka seemed to be in better shape early in the second set, up 3-0 and finding her groove.
+Osaka appeared to be finding her groove ahead 3-0 in the second set.

 That’s when the day’s off-and-on rain returned briefly in the form of sprinkles.
-Spectators popped open umbrellas and the players took a bit of a break, first draping orange tournament towels over themselves while waiting on their sideline seats, then heading off court for about five minutes.
+Spectators popped open umbrellas and the players covered themselves with orange tournament towels while waiting on their sideline seats, before heading off court for about five minutes.

-In all, the delay was less than 10 minutes — the drops were so scarce, play continued elsewhere — so there was no warmup when they returned.
-The respite served Schmiedlova better: She suddenly produced her very first winner of the entire match with a 96 mph (155 kph) serve to hold and get within 3-1, then took the next two games, too, to make it 3-all.
+In all, the delay was less than 10 minutes — play continued elsewhere — so there was no warmup when they returned.
+The respite served Schmiedlova well: She suddenly produced her very first winner with a 96 mph (155 kph) serve to get within 3-1, then made it 3-all.

-When Osaka got broken to trail 6-5 in the second set because of yet another mistake, she wheeled around to look at her box and display a sarcastic thumbs-up.

 “You could see,” Schmiedlova said, “that she’s No. 1, there.”